EliasF05/eliasf05.github.io/eu.md

 <br>

 ## Why should we care about (epistemic) uncertainty quantification? <br>
 Uncertainty quantification methods can be used in several downstream tasks, such as Out-of-Distribution (OoD) detection and active learning.
 So do the corrected uncertainty estimators derived here actually improve performance on downstream tasks?
-Following the work of \[4\], I trained an ensemble of ResNet-8's[^5] on the CIFAR-10 dataset, and compared the performance on OoD using the total (aleatoric + epistemic) uncertainty across the presented epistemic uncertainty estimation methods. ---- Currently finishing up the training runs
+Following the work of \[4\], I trained an ensemble of ResNet-8's[^5] on the CIFAR-10 dataset \[6\], and compared the performance on OoD using the total (aleatoric + epistemic) uncertainty across the presented epistemic uncertainty estimation methods. ---- Currently finishing up the training runs

 ## References <br>